 This post may contain affiliate links.

-Your favorite part of Lucky Charms–the marshmallows–are packed into these perfect cookies for all the rainbow fun.
-These Lucky Charm Cookies are fun and easy to whip up and full of marshmallows and white chocolate chips.
+Your favorite part of the cereal–the marshmallows–are packed into these perfect cookies for all the rainbow fun.
+These Lucky Charm Cookies are fun and easy to whip up and full of lucky charms marshmallows and white chocolate chips.
 No doubt they are “magically delicious”!

 We have a toddler who hates chocolate chip cookies.
 I do NOT know how it happened.
 Milk and dark chocolate are off limits.